|

 Beyond this the handbook has been rather mysterious, beginning with the reason Zha Fuxi said the compiler of the book was named 朱珵 Zhu Cheng.
 This is also the name given on all the references I have been able to find, especially on the internet, but the correct name is 朱珵坦 Zhu Chengtan.4

-In the preface dated 1579, the end of which is shown at right, the compiler Prince Dexuan says he collected old tablature and put the 31 melodies he could play into two folios.
-This suggests that it was at an unspecified later date that he appended the five melodies from "non-standard" modes.
-At the beginning of each folio is the statement, "瀋藩保定王德軒校刊 Revised and engraved by Dexuan, Regional Prince of Shen".
-This seems to be the same title as the author of the preface, but it adds nothing about who he was.
+Regarding the mention of two fascicles (folios), this suggests that it was at an unspecified later date that he appended the five melodies from "non-standard" modes.
+At the beginning of each of the two folios is the statement, "瀋藩保定王德軒校刊 Revised and engraved by Dexuan, Regional Prince of Shen".
+This seems to be the same title as the author of the preface.

 The style of music in this handbook seems somewhat different from that of its contemporaries; perhaps this is related to its place of origin; on the other hand, although it seems to have been compiled by someone it Shanxi province, this does not mean that it reflects a particular style from that place.
 It should be mentioned also that this handbook repeatedly uses several figures/clusters not mentioned in its explanation of finger techniques.
 Perhaps the editor simply copied fingerings from other handbooks, without regard for the actual usage in the handbook.7